Have you ever tried to read through your insurance policy and ended up spending more time Googling what the various words and terms meant?

 Coverage: This refers to the protection provided by your insurance policy.

-Deductible: When you have a claim, the deductible is the amount that you pay out first, then your insurer covers the remaining cost.
+Deductible: When you have a claim, the deductible is the amount of money that you are responsible for paying toward an insured loss.
 Learn more about choosing a deductible in our

 Deduction for depreciation: This refers to the loss of the original value of an item due to age, wear and tear or because it’s obsolete.